 |Windows Server 2012

-Use NIC policy to maximize send traffic on server ethernet adapters and maximize receive traffic on desktop ethernet adapters.
+Use NIC Configurator 2013 to collect, inventory, and modify advanced NIC adapter settings.
 Configure ethernet adapter performance settings on both the server and desktop to collectively increase performance throughout your network.

 How It Works: (Video Demo)

 NIC Configurator 2013 queries active directory for a list of computers to examine advanced network adapter settings.
 Once the computer list is retrieved, NIC Configurator 2013 queries for the advanced network adapter settings of all NICs installed in each computer.
-This information is gathered and organized for display, to clearly identify computers with non-compliant advanced NIC property values.
-NIC Configurator 2013 can automatically modify these values to match your advanced NIC policy settings.
+This information is gathered and organized to allow inventory reports to be saved.
+NIC Configurator 2013 can automatically modify these values to match advanced NIC policy settings that you define.

 How It's Used: